The following Environment practice note provides comprehensive and up to date legal information covering:

 The practice note is not legal advice and is not intended to be the only standard of good practice that solicitors can follow.
 Although solicitors are not required to follow the guidance, it is advisable to do so.

-The practice note highlights some statistics on flood risk, including the EA's estimate that 5.2 million homes and businesses
+The practice note highlights some statistics on flood risk, including the EA's estimate

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.